ROI of an interim manager

 So how do you measure the ROI?
 Certainly, there are many soft benefits of an interim manager that can be difficult to quantify.
 But if you want it bring it down to ‘brass tacks’, the ROI of an interim manager is easier to calculate than it is for many permanent positions.

 Because interim assignments are usually project-based, it gives us several important data points prior to hiring.
 There is an agreed start date, a projected finish date and ‘hard’ deliverables.
-The advantage here is that they are agreed upfront, meaning we can do the projected calculation in advance.
-Anything delivered beyond them during the assignment is strictly additional value added.
+The advantage here is that they are agreed upfront, meaning you can do the projected calculation in advance.
+Anything delivered beyond them during the assignment is additional value added.

 a = all the directly attributable net financial benefit arising from the interim assignment